 Since version 9, Java has new features every 6 months and it’s very hard to keep track of these new changes.
 Most of the information on the internet describes changes between the last 2 Java versions.
 However, if you’re in a similar situation as me, you’re not using the last Java version but a version several releases older.

 Then it’s useful to know which new features were added since the version you use now, or between the versions that you use now and the one you want to start using next.
 Therefore I’ve compiled a table with all new features added since Java 8 for each new Java version.
 The first table contains changes in the Java language, the second language contains additions outside of the language, such as command line tools or JVM improvements.

-Note that I didn’t include all the new features and API additions, only those that are most useful.
-There are some new less frequently used features that I didn’t include to keep the list brief.
+Note that I didn’t include all the new features and API additions, only those that are most useful, to keep the list brief.

 Below you can find tables for:

 UPDATE: Dávid Csákvári also wrote a similar article for new features between Java 8 and Java 15, a more detailed one, with a lot of useful examples.